Hambleton, Lancashire: Governance

 Hambleton is governed locally by a parish council.
 The civil parish, along with Stalmine-with-Staynall, forms the ward of Hambleton and Stalmine-with-Staynall.
 The population of this ward at the 2011 Census was 4,230.
 The ward has two elected councillors.
 Hambleton was formerly part of the rural district of Garstang.
 In 1974, the district merged with those of Fleetwood, Thornton-Cleveleys, Poulton-le-Fylde and Preesall to form Wyre Borough Council.

-The village is represented in the House of Commons of the Parliament of the United Kingdom as part of Wyre and Preston North.
+The village is represented in the House of Commons of the Parliament of the United Kingdom as part of Lancaster and Wyre.
 It elects one MP by the first past the post system of election.
-Since its creation for the 2010 general election, Wyre and Preston North has been represented at Parliament by Conservative MP Ben Wallace.
-Prior to the 2010 general election, Hambleton was part of the constituency of Lancaster and Wyre.
-Prior to Brexit in 2020, the village was part of the North West England constituency of the European Parliament.

 Demography

 At the 2001 UK census, the civil parish of Hambleton had a population of 2,678.
 The 2001 population density for the ward of Hambleton and Stalmine-with-Staynall was 2.61 per hectare, with a 100 to 93.0 female-to-male ratio.
 The proportion of residents who classified themselves as White was 99.5%, a figure higher than those for Wyre (98.9%), the North West (94.4%) and England (90.9%).

 Hambleton and Stalmine-with-Staynall's 1,796 households included 27.7% one-person households, 41.5% married couples living together (with or without children), 5.9% co-habiting couples, and 5.5% single parents with their children.